deacsah/combicracker/README.md

   -h, --help            show this help message and exit --input-strings INPUT_STRINGS
-                        Path to file with candidate input strings (one per line) --hashes HASHES       Path to file with target hashes (one per line) --verbose             Show each attempt with actual input + hash
+                        Path to file with candidate input strings (one per line) --hashes HASHES       Path to file with target hashes (one per line, lowercase hex) --verbose             Show each attempt with actual input + hash
 ```